shdpatil/Nano-Degree-EDA/README.md

 # Nano-Degree-EDA
-Red Wine data set is used for analyzing and creating variables with R programming language In this project,I used R and applied exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.
+Red Wine data set is used for analyzing and creating variables with R programming language In this project,I used R language and applied exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.